mdavids/rfc/content/draft-davids-forsalereg.md

 # Abstract

-This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale" TXT RRset in DNS ) to indicate that the parent domain name above it is for sale.
+This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale" TXT RRset in DNS [@!RFC1035]) to indicate that the parent domain name above it is for sale.

 # Introduction

-Finding a new, original and still available domain name can sometimes be a challenge.
-At the same time many domain names are registered solely for the purpose of selling them.

 Well established services exist, to find out if a domain name is registered or not.
-But this does not apply for signalling as to whether that domain name is for sale.
-This leads to the situation where parties are looking for a domain name, only to find out it is already registered - without a universal way to find out that this domain name, even though it exists, might be obtained nevertheless.
-Some registrars offer (payed) mediation services, but for a domain name that is not for sale, such services are a waste of money and time.
+But the fact that a domain name exists does not exclude the possibility that it can be obtained.

+Some registrars offer (payed) mediation services between domain name holders and interested parties, but for a domain  name that is not for sale, such services are a waste of money and   time.

-This specification proposes a simple universal method to fill that gap.
-It allows a domain holder to add a reserved underscored node name in the zone, to indicate that the domain name is actually for sale.
+This specification defines a simple universal way to find out if a domain name, even thouh it is taken, might be obtained nevertheless.
+It enables domain name holder to add a reserved underscored node name in the zone, indicating that the domain name is actually for sale.

-The TXT record type that is created for that purpose **MAY** contain pointers, such as a URI that allows an interested party to find more information or to engage in further arrangements.
+The TXT record type that is created for that purpose **MAY** contain a pointer, such as a URI, to allow an interested party to find information or to get in touch and engage in further arrangements.

-With due caution, this information can also be incorporated in the availability services, so that when the domain name is checked for availabilty, the service can also indicate it is for sale, including a referral to the selling party's information.
+With due caution, this information can also be incorporated in the automated availability services, so that when the domain name is checked for availabilty, the service can also indicate it is for sale, including a referral to the selling party's information.

 ## Terminology